 Image courtesy of Nature Publishing Group

 |Image source: Sang Eun Lee, Samsung Medical Center|

 Researchers in The Cancer Genome Atlas (TCGA) Network have made a number of new findings about the biology and development of a rare form of kidney cancer.

 Dr. Caleb Davis and Dr. Min Wang of the BCM-HGSC are co-first authors on the paper, The Somatic Genomic Landscape of Chromophobe Renal Cell Carcinoma, which appeared August 21, 2014 in Cancer Cell.

-The development and clinical implementation of the Whole Exome Sequencing test derives from a joint effort by Baylor's Human Genome Sequencing Center and the Medical Genetics Laboratories of the Department of Molecular and Human Genetics to establish a clinical laboratory dedicated to state-of-the-art next generation sequencing.
+The development and clinical implementation of the Whole Exome Sequencing test derives from a joint effort by Baylor's Human Genome Sequencing Center and Baylor Miraca Genetics Laboratories to establish a clinical laboratory dedicated to state-of-the-art next generation sequencing.